Sharath424/Spring-Boot-2.7.8/README.md

 *  Spring Boot provides good default exception handling.
 We will start with looking at the default exception handling features provided by Spring Boot before moving on to customizing them.

-It's a very simple piece of code that defines ResourceNotFoundException.

-* Now let's enhance our TodoController class to throw ResourceNotFoundException when a Todo with a given ID is not found:
 </div>

 <br>